apache/druid/docs/development/extensions-core/protobuf.md

 ### Descriptor file

 Next, we use the `protoc` Protobuf compiler to generate the descriptor file and save it as `metrics.desc`.
 The descriptor file must be either in the classpath or reachable by URL.
 In this example the descriptor file was saved at `/tmp/metrics.desc`, however this file is also available in the example files.
+From your Druid install directory:

 ```
-protoc -o /tmp/metrics.desc metrics.proto
+protoc -o /tmp/metrics.desc ./quickstart/protobuf/metrics.proto
 ```

 ## Create Kafka Supervisor